 One of the big figures driving Watson’s QBR is his rushing EPA, which tops all quarterbacks at 7.0.
 The obvious driver of that number was Watson’s hugely important 49-yard rushing touchdown in a close game against the Bengals last Thursday.
-But that run is also reflected in the raw EPA numbers I calculated, giving Watson 8.1 EPA from scrambles and runs, much more than second place Russell Wilson at 5.8 EPA.
+But that run is also reflected in the raw EPA numbers I calculated, giving Watson 8.1 EPA from scrambles and runs, much more than second-place Russell Wilson at 5.8 EPA.

 How could the numbers be so different?
-While ESPN has an explanatory primer what goes into QBR, it doesn’t give the type of details to allow us to that question.
+While ESPN has an explanatory primer on what goes into QBR, it doesn’t give the type of details to allow us to that question.
 My best guess is that the clutch-weighting heavily discounted Watson’s difficult performance in Week 1, where he entered after halftime already down 19 points to the Jaguars.
-Not only does QBR seem to have discounted Week 1, it seems to have almost wiped it off of the calculation entirely.
+Not only does QBR seem to have discounted Week 1, but it also seems to have almost wiped it off of the calculation entirely.

 I get that it’s much more important how a quarterback performs when the score is close, but should we be fully discounting performance in games with one team leading by multiple scores?
 While it may not have a material effect on the team’s ability to win the game, I find it hard to believe that how a quarterback plays in those situations says nothing about who that quarterback is.
 At the very least, we’re limiting our sample of meaningful data in the calculation.

-While I continue to be a QBR defender, it’s going to be tough sledding to argue its accuracy and relevance when quarterbacks who the vast majority of fans would say struggled, like Deshaun Watson, find themselves near the top of the leaderboard.
+While I continue to be a QBR defender, it’s going to be tough sledging to argue its accuracy and relevance when quarterbacks who the vast majority of fans would say struggled, like Deshaun Watson, find themselves near the top of the leaderboard.
 I don’t think having Watson near the top is necessarily wrong, but the black-box nature of the QBR calculation leaves us unable to make that determination and wondering how it happened.